 * * *

 “Fine, I’m miserable.
-Change me so that I can be happy,” I tell Julia on my eighth visit.
-I started seeing her twice a week because it was the only thing that relived the mental pain.
+Change me so I can be happy,” I tell Julia on my eighth visit.
+I started seeing her twice a week because it was the only thing that relieved the mental pain.

 Because of the medications I have to take, I can’t hold down alcohol.
-Alcohol was my friend, before this happened, I drank a lot of it.
+Alcohol was my friend.
+Before this happened, I drank a lot of it.

 Julia leans forward, taking my question at face value rather than in the childish way I said it.

 “You mention change.
-Do you think that to be happy you would have to change?” she asks.
+Do you think to be happy you would have to change?” she asks.

-I stop and think for a moment.
+I stop and consider it for a moment.

-“Well yeah, if nothing changes I will stay feeling the same,” I reply.
+“Well, yeah, if nothing changes, I will stay feeling the same,” I reply.
 I slouch in the chair she has for her clients, my chair.
 I look around the room.
 Her knickknacks and oddities that previously annoyed me now comfort me.
-A small wooden dream-catcher hanging from the ceiling slowly spins by the window.
+A small wooden dreamcatcher hanging from the ceiling slowly spins by the window.

-“Do you think that someone could change you?” she asks.
+“Do you think someone could change you?” she asks.

-I look at her, she stares back intently.
+I look at her.
+She stares back intently.
 I stare back at her incredulously.

 “Isn’t that what I am here for?”
 I demand, trying to stare her down.

-She meets my eyes, she doesn’t look away.
+She meets my eyes and doesn’t look away.
 “Yes, but do you feel that someone, even say your therapist, can make you change?”

 “Well… no, but…” I say at a loss for words.

 She leans back.
-The mu-mu is adjusted.
+The muumuu is adjusted.

-“Wait- - “ I start.
+“Wait…” I start.
 I need to pin her down on this one.
 I don’t have time for years of therapy to discover all this stuff on my own.
 I can tell she senses my distress.

 She momentarily looks away as she considers.
-She again meets my eyes.
+Then she again meets my eyes.
 I return her gaze.

-“Ok let’s think over the past few weeks… tell me something you have changed,” she asks.
+“Okay, let’s think over the past few weeks… Tell me something you have changed,” she says.

 I instantly think of Anna.
-I was angry at her, but now, I am not angry at her anymore.
-In fact I can’t wait to talk to her again so I can tell her that I forgive her.
+I was angry with her, but now, I am not angry with her anymore.
+In fact, I can’t wait to talk to her again, so I can tell her I forgive her.
 I tell this to Julia.

-Julia nods her head as she listens.
+She nods her head as she listens.
 I can sense that right now, what I am telling her is the most important thing to her at this moment.
 It is no wonder I come back so often.
 If I could do the same for others, would they feel the same way about me?

-“That’s an excellent example,” she says nodding her head.
-“Now, let me ask you this, what made you change your mind?”
+“That’s an excellent example,” she says, nodding her head.
+“Now, let me ask you this.
+What made you change your mind?”

 “You did,” I reply immediately.
-“You -- you made me see how I was wrong.”
+“You-you made me see how I was wrong.”

-“So, if I tell you to change your mind you will do it?”
+“So, if I tell you to change your mind, you will do it?”

 “I don’t know, maybe…” I trail off.
 Even I don’t believe that.

-“Ok,” She says smiling.
+“Okay,” she says smiling.
 “I want you to be happy.
 I want you to feel joy.”

 I stare at her for a long moment.
 I am actually open to the suggestion.
-“Ok, so what if I really was open… to being happy, what would I have to do?”
-I ask.
+“Okay, so what if I really was open… to being happy, what would I have to do?”

 This earns me another smile.
 She leans back in her chair and puts a finger to her lips as she contemplates.
-She raises her eyes to mine.
+Then she raises her eyes to mine.

-God, I wish I were not dying.
+God, I wish I wasn’t dying.

-“You have the first part, you are willing,” She says.
+“You have the first part.
+You are willing.”
 She holds up a finger.
 “We covered gratitude and acceptance previously.
 Now we need to cover giving.”

 * * *